Ji-Cheng “JC” Zhao, Ph.D., Dean

 | Physics for Engineers I and Physics for Engineers II | |

-- The University writing (W) course requirement is fulfilled through required major-specific W course work.
+- The University writing requirement is fulfilled through one First-Year Writing Course (ENGL 1007 Seminar and Studio in Writing and Multimodal Composition or ENGL 1010 Seminar in Academic Writing or ENGL 1011 Seminar in Writing through Literature) and two W courses, at least one in the major.
 Some programs have the required two W courses specified in the curriculum.
-If there are not two W courses in the program, each student must take a minimum of one W course outside the major to satisfy the University’s General Education writing requirements.
+If there are not two W courses in the program, each student must take a minimum of one W course outside the major to satisfy the University’s Common Curriculum writing requirements.

 Credit Restrictions